DesignyourCode/wp-install/README.md

 3. Follow the onscreen instructions to add your config settings.
 4. Add your theme into `wp-content/themes` (this can then be committed with the rest of your project).

     >  **Tip:** If your theme is built upon the [timber-library](https://en-gb.wordpress.org/plugins/timber-library/) plugin, you can simply commit yout theme.
 The (latest version) of the plugin is installed by default.
-If you DO NOT want to use Timber, just remove it from `composer.json`.
+If you **do not** want to use Timber, just remove it from `composer.json`.

 5. Add any required themes and plugins, either from their [wpackagist](http://wpackagist.org/) packages or by adding them in the right place in `wp-content/`
 6. Use a local PHP server and point it at your site.